rizal499/nB_fishing/README.md

 # wasabi_fishing

-This resource was created as a free interactive fishing script for ESX servers.
+This resource was forked from wasabi_fishing as a free interactive fishing script for ESX servers.

 ## Features
 - Optimized 0.00ms usage on idle